bb511/ATLAS/Zmumu.md

 ## 2. Parameter Analysis

 As a first criteria for the $Z\rightarrow\mu^+\mu^-$ process, we are selecting events in which there are at least two leptons, **_one positive and one negative muon_**.
 On physical grounds, explained in [Section 1](#theory), only the highest [$p_T$](index.md#variable-names) was selected.
-Below are presented plots of the parameters that go into Equation (1).
+The parameters used in Equation (1) for calculating the invariant mass of the lepton pair are presented in the figure below.

+{% include slider.html selector="ZmumuParameters" %}